Spanish ironclad Sagunto

+Sagunto was a wooden-hulled Spanish Navy (Armada Real) armored frigate commissioned in 1877.
+A very lengthy construction period and design flaws in her construction led to a short service life of only ten years, and she was decommissioned in 1887 and stricken from the naval register in 1891.

+Sagunto was named for the Siege of Saguntum, an event in 219 BC that triggered the Second Punic War.

 Design and description

 Segunto was 89.5 m long at the waterline, had a beam of 17.3 m and a draft of 8.4 m.
 She displaced 7352 t and was fitted with a ram bow.
 Her crew consisted of 554 officers and enlisted men.